yochaigal/cairn/wip/2e/combat.md

 **Lucius**: _"I am going to try and stab that woman with my cane sword."_

 > Wolfram rolls a d6, dealing 2 damage to the shorter man, who has enough HP to absorb the attack.
 Freya rolls a d6 for each of her daggers, dealing a 1 and a 3.
 She keeps only the higher die, and the large man is able to absorb the damage, taking his HP down to 0 (but only PCs gain Scars).
 Lucius rolls a 6 against the woman [5 HP, 11 STR, 8 DEX, 14 WIL].
-She loses 1 point of STR in the attack, and so must then roll a Critical Damage save using her _new_ STR score.
+She loses 1 point of STR in the attack and so must then roll a Critical Damage save using her _new_ STR score.

 **Warden**: _"Wolfram, you stab at the shorter man, but he deftly avoids your attack!
 Freya, your daggers slice at the large man with impressive speed and intensity, and it's clear that you've put him on the defensive, as you can see the sweat begin pouring down the sides of his head.
 He is running out of steam!
 Lucius, your cane sword pierces the woman in the stomach!
 She makes a STR save to see if she can stay in the fight.
 She rolls a 13, a fail!
 She goes down!"_